arifin69/moneymaxqa/README.md

 # moneymaxqa
 E2E Testing with Katalon Studio
-End to End Testing for Website http://moneymax.nextbase.co All Page (Navigation, Section, Test Link Dll) with Katalon
+End to End Testing for Website moneymax.nextbase.co All Page (Navigation, Section, Test Link Dll) with Katalon